13 kitchen essentials for your first apartment

 Preparing a meal is difficult without a sharp chef’s knife.
 It’s one of the most versatile tools in your kitchen.
 You’ll also want a 3- or 4-inch paring knife for more delicate tasks.
 Completely optional is a 10-inch serrated knife (which can double as a bread knife).
 You can invest in a knife sharpener later.

-7. Can Opener
+7. Can opener

 You do not want to be caught without a can opener when you’re in the middle of making dinner.
 Automatic electric ones are overkill for your first place.
 Look for a manual “safety” can opener – it doesn’t have a clamp action, so you won’t pinch your fingers.

-8. Trash Can
+8. Trash can

 This one is easily overlooked, but it’s an absolute essential.
 The bigger the trash can you can find, the fewer trips you’ll need to make to take the trash out to your community dumpster.

-9. Two Cutting Boards
+9. Two cutting boards

 Don’t lose out on your security deposit by chopping food directly on your counter tops!
 Opt for plastic cutting boards (skip the wooden or glass).
 You’ll want one large and one small board.

-10. Oven Mitts
+10. Oven mitts

 Protect those hands when sliding food into and out of the oven.
 You can never have too many of these, and they’re cheap, so pick up a few!